 THIS WEEK WE’VE HAD THREE OF OUR CLIENTS contact us seeking advice about problems they’re having with “manipulation” of their online YELP reviews.

 Because of our interest in the functionality and accessibility of reviews—and the relationship reviews have with social media marketing—we’ve been researching solutions for this space for a long time.
-We’re evaluating Demand Force’s review system, Google Reviews, Dr. Oogle, YELP, Citysearch, Insider Pages, Judy’s Book and many others in order to better make thoughtful recommendations to our clients about reviews.
+We’re evaluating Demand Force’s review system, Solution Reach, Weave, Google Reviews, Dr. Oogle, YELP, Citysearch, Insider Pages, Judy’s Book and many others in order to better make thoughtful recommendations to our clients about dental reputation management and reviews.

 Of all of the review companies we’ve researched, I have yet to find any other company—besides YELP—with so many complaints.
 In fact, other than YELP complaints, the only other recent buzz was when Demand Force’s reviews were pulled from Google’s place pages.
 Maybe that should be telling us something about YELP.